hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 <HeaderBadgesWidget />

-Prysm can be installed on GNU/Linux, MacOS, and Arm64 using our build tool, [Bazel](https://bazel.build).
+Agora-cl can be installed on GNU/Linux, MacOS, and Arm64 using our build tool, [Bazel](https://bazel.build).
 This page includes instructions for performing this method.

 :::tip Not familiar with Bazel?
 Try our quickstart